junxit/us-congress-bills-116/bill.md

   - **(2)** a description of the research gaps relating to such issues;
   - **(3)** recommendations on how the Initiative can address the research needs identified pursuant to paragraph (2); and
   - **(4)** recommendations on how engineering biology researchers can best incorporate considerations of ethical, legal, environmental, safety, security, and other societal issues into the development of research proposals and the conduct of research.
-- **(b)** *Report to Congress* The agreement entered into under subsection (a) shall require the National Academies of Sciences, Engineering, and Medicine to, not later than 2 years after the date of the enactment of this Act—
+- **(b)** *Report to Congress* The agreement entered into under subsection (a) shall require the National Academy of Sciences, Engineering, and Medicine to, not later than 2 years after the date of the enactment of this Act—
   - **(1)** submit to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a report containing the findings and recommendations of the review conducted under subsection (a); and
   - **(2)** make a copy of such report available on a publicly accessible website.
 - **(c)** *Alternate contract scientific organization*